agu3rra/agu3rra/README.md

 # About me
 I'm a **security engineer**, passionate about software development, with a strong focus on **security and automation**.
 I've solid experience working in global and diverse environments supporting high-complexity IT systems.

 Programmatically solving problems is what I like to do best. **Python** is my primary language of choice, and I'm a fan of its community and how it allows one to solve complex problems quickly.
-I've recently been drawn to **Rust** and started to enjoy programming in the company of its famous compiler, ecosystem, and community.
+I've recently been drawn to **Rust** and started to enjoy programming in the company of its famous compiler and ecosystem.

-Software supply chain trust in a decentralized and technology agnostic fashion is a topic I am currently interested in.

 <!-- TOC depthFrom:2 depthTo:2 -->